labex-labs/open-source-labs/README.md

-# Open-Source Challenges
+# Open-Source Labs

-The challenges of this repo come from the open-source world.
-Under the license of the agreement, we have adapted and are compatible with LabEx.

-The `index.json` file shows the source and open-source license of the corresponding challenge.
-The adapted challenge still uses the original open-source license.
+The labs in this repository are sourced from the open-source community and have been adapted to be compatible with LabEx under the terms of the agreement.
+The `index.json` file displays the source and open-source license for each challenge, which remains unchanged even after adaptation.

-Special thanks to the original creators of the challenges. ❤️
+We extend our heartfelt gratitude to the original creators of these labs. ❤️